Cypris2010/wp-foyer/README.txt

 * **Video**: Displays an uploaded or external video, or a specified fragment, as slide background.
 * **YouTube**: Displays a YouTube video, or a specified fragment, as slide background.

-More features, slide formats and slide backgrounds are coming soon.
-Most notably advanced scheduling of channels and slides.
+Advanced scheduling with recurrence and exceptions is available via Schedules.
+More formats and backgrounds will continue to be added.

 = Features for theaters, music venues, festivals = Foyer comes with built-in support for [Theater for WordPress](https://wordpress.org/plugins/theatre/).
 With Theater & Foyer you can easily publish your events on your website *and* your onsite displays.